VisionUnite: A Vision-Language Foundation Model for Ophthalmology Enhanced with Clinical Knowledge: Acknowledgments

 This research is supported by Shanghai Artificial Intelligence Laboratory.
-This work is partially supported by the National Key R\&D Program of China(NO. 2022ZD0160100), partially supported by the National Natural Science Foundation of China (62272450), and partially supported by the China Postdoctoral Science Foundation (Grant No.2022M721743).
-This work was done during Zihan Li's internship at Shanghai Artificial Intelligence Laboratory.
+This work is partially supported by the National Key R\&D Program of China (NO.2022ZD0160102, NO.2022YFC2502800), partially supported by the National Natural Science Foundation of China (62272450, 82471066), and partially supported by the China Postdoctoral Science Foundation (Grant No.2022M721743).
+This work was done during Zihan Li's internship at Shanghai Artificial Intelligence Laboratory. \begin{IEEEbiography}[{ }]{Zihan Li} received the Bachelor’s degree from Xiamen University, Xiamen, China, and the Master’s degree from the University of Illinois at Urbana-Champaign, Champaign, IL, USA.
+He is currently pursuing the Ph.D. degree with the University of Washington, Seattle, WA, USA.
+His research interests include computer vision, self-supervised learning, medical image analysis, and vision-language models. \end{IEEEbiography}